Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 - Protect against humidity: Dry foods like cereals and crackers will absorb moisture from the air.
 This can cause them to get moldy.
 If you live somewhere with lots of humidity

-- Or choose foods you do like and rotate: Alternatively, make a point to select emergency foods you actually do like and will regularly snack on (such as granola bars, dried fruit, nuts, etc.).
+- Or choose foods you do like and rotate: Alternatively, make a point to select emergency foods you do like and will regularly snack on (such as granola bars, dried fruit, nuts, etc.).
 So long as you remember to re-stock, your car emergency food will always be fresh.

 - Don’t forget water – see this post: How to store emergency water in your car